 I always reminisce about starting to blog.
-There was no thought behind it, I just wanted something to do, some way of spending the hours I had free when LP was tiny and sleeping and Hubby was out at work.
+There was no thought behind it, I just wanted something to do, some way of spending the hours I had free when LP was tiny and sleeping and Dave was out at work.
 I started writing just over four years ago and I have never looked back.

 Blogging has been an outlet, a way of clearing my head and a constant in the changes that life has brought us.
 Blogging has been there through weaning, my second pregnancy and every single day since becoming a family of four.
 It has been there when LP broke her leg, when we had horrendous holidays and when we have had so many good times too.